“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Becoming a Teacher in North Carolina

-The traditional pathway to becoming a teacher is called horizontal entry.
-According to Teach North Carolina, there are several steps in becoming a licensed teacher.
-Individuals who take this route begin by earning a bachelor’s degree in education or a field related to what they want to teach.
-They must also complete an educator preparation program via their school other accredited university.
-After completing the educator preparation program, they must pass a Praxis exam or standardized test specific to their area of study.
-Preparation for this test begins in the educator preparation program.
+According to Teach North Carolina, there are several steps in becoming a licensed teacher in North Carolina.
+Individuals who take the traditional route begin by earning a bachelor’s degree in education or a field related to what they want to teach.
+They must also complete an educator preparation program (EPP) via their school or another accredited university.
+After completing the EPP, they must pass a Praxis exam and another subject area test.
+Preparation for these tests begins in the educator preparation program.
 Finally, individuals must apply for a teaching license.
-Once approved they can begin teaching in North Carolina.
+Once approved, they can begin teaching in North Carolina.

 Recruit and Retain Teachers

-Recruitment and retention of teachers are the essential components of a solid teacher pipeline.
+Teacher recruitment and retention are the essential components of a solid teacher pipeline.
 Fostering a work environment where teachers are respected as professionals and creating working conditions that enable them to have positive impacts on their students is critical to keeping teachers in the classroom.
 This includes:

 |